 c.
 Imposition of a mill levy in excess of any of the Maximum Mill Levies as authorized in this approved Service Plan.

 d.
-Issuance of Debt in excess of the Maximum Debt Authorization authorized in this Service Plan
+Issuance of Debt in excess of the Maximum Debt Authorization authorized in this Service Plan.

 e.
 Issuance of any Debt with a maturity period of greater than thirty (30) years, from the date of issuance of such Debt.

 f.
 Creation of any sub-districts as contemplated in the Special District Act.
-(Remove if separate discussion of planned sub-districts is included in Service Plan)

 g.
-Inclusion into the District of any property over five (5) miles from the combined area of the Initial District Boundaries and the property described in Exhibit A.3 unless explicitly contemplated in this Service Plan.
+Inclusion into the District of any property over five (5) miles from the combined area of the District Boundaries unless explicitly contemplated in this Amended and Restated Service Plan.

-h.
-(Other limits as may be stipulated to by the applicant and/or required by the Board of County Commissioners).

 IV.
 DEVELOPMENT ANALYSIS

 A. Existing Developed Conditions.

-(Describe the existing developed conditions within the proposed Initial District Boundary, Additional Inclusion Area and proposed additional service area as applicable)
+There are approximately 3,304 residential and 41 commercial properties within the District’s boundaries and the District provides water, and/or wastewater, and/or parks and recreational services to approximately 4,970 residential and 58 commercial customers within and without its boundaries.

-B. Total Development At Project Buildout.
+B. Total Development At Full Buildout.

-At complete Project build-out, development within the District is planned to consist of _______ (describe in terms of total number of dwelling units, by type if applicable and include projected square footage of non- residential development) the prices of homes in the project are expected to average between $____ and $_____ in year 20__ dollars.
-The total estimated population of the District upon completion of development is __________.
+The District is fully built out and there are no Developer Funding Agreements in effect.

 C. Development Phasing And Absorption.

-Absorption of the project is projected to take ____ years, beginning in ___ (year) and ending in ____ (year) and is further described in the Development Summary Table found at Exhibit B.

-“The proposed metro district would assess a __ mill levy on assessed properties in the district from 20__-20__.
-Over the ____(life of the mill levy) years, the effect of collecting property taxes for the district will decrease El Paso County’s Specific Ownership Taxes (SOT) by an average of $_____ a year.
-In year 1 (____), EPC collections will be reduced by approximately $___ and growing to $____ at completion of the project in ___ (year 14).
-During the same time period, El Paso County’s property taxes are expected to grow approximately $___ in 20__ to $____ in year 14.
-Over the ____year course of the project, we estimate total SOT collections will be reduced by $___ while property tax collections should increase by $_____.
+The Districts has assessed a 0.000 mill levy totaling $0.00 on assessed property within the District from 1995-2026.
+The District is fully build out and there is no developer and no future phasing or absorption anticipated.

 D. Status of Underlying Land Use Approvals.

-(Summarize the status of underlying land use approvals; e.g. Sketch Plan and/or zoning and/or subdivision approvals and relationship of current or anticipated approvals to this Service Plan)

-(Provide unique justification for creation of district in advance of underlying land use approvals,

-if applicable)
+All land use approvals have been completed and approved by El Paso County.

 V. INFRASTRUCTURE SUMMARY

-Attached as Exhibit C is summary of the estimated costs of Public Improvements which are anticipated to be required within this District.
-A general description of the categories of Public Improvements is included in Section III.D. of this Service Plan.
-The total costs of the Public Improvement is estimated to be approximately $________, in year 20___ dollars.
-It is estimated that the District will finance approximately $_______ (or ___%) of this estimated amount, but the amount ultimately financed by the District will be subject to the Maximum Authorized Debt limit.
+Attached as Exhibit B is summary of the estimated costs of Public Improvements which are anticipated to be required within the District.
+A general description of the categories of Public Improvements is included in Section III.D. of this Amended and Restated Service Plan.
+The total costs of the Public Improvements is estimated to be approximately $64,690,096, in year 2024 dollars.
+It is estimated that the District will be authorized to finance approximately one hundred percent (100%) of this estimated amount through Revenue Obligations supported by the imposition of fees.
+The cost estimates are preliminary in nature and are presented with the best information available at the time of the submission